030722-VA-SRE/Jorge-Lopez/AWS.md

 | 9  | Creed     | Branton  | 70     | Quality Assurance |

 * Write a query to find all data in the table
-** select * from employees;
+* SELECT * FROM employees;

 * Write a query to find employees with a salary over 75
-*  select * from employees where salary > 75;
+* SELECT * FROM employees WHERE salary > 75;

 * Write a query to find employees whose first name contains an 'e' or whose last name begins with 'S'\
-*  select firstName from employees where firstName like '%e%' or lastName like 'S%';
+* SELECT firstName FROM employees WHERE firstName LIKE '%e%' OR lastName LIKE 'S%';

 * Write a query to find the first name of all employees who do not work in accounting
-*  select firstName from employees where dept not like 'Accounting';
+* SELECT firstName FROM employees WHERE dept NOT LIKE 'Accounting';

 * Write a query to find the average salary of all employees whose last names begin with 'M'
-* select avg(salary) from employees where lastName like 'M%';
+* SELECT avg(salary) FROM employees WHERE lastName LIKE 'M%';

 * Write a query to find the highest paid salesperson
-* select max(salary) from employees where dept = 'Sales';
+* SELECT max(salary) from employees where dept = 'Sales';

 * Write a query to combine the resultsets of any two previous queries
-* select firstName from employees where dept != Accounting union select firstName from employees where salary > 75;
+* SELECT firstName FROM employees WHERE dept != Accounting UNION
+* SELECT firstName FROM employees WHERE salary > 75;

 * Remove all members of accounting from the database
-* delete from employees where dept = Accounting;
+* DELETE FROM employees WHERE dept = Accounting;

 * Given removing the dept column from the employees table and creating a table 'department' and linking the two via a foreign key relationship